swing-research/PatternRecognition-jupyterbook/linear-methods.md

 -> Some algorithms can only be used for binary classification problems.
 (Linear / Logistic Regression, SVM, etc...)
 Since they can only choose between two class options.
 But there is a way for running such an algorithm for this type of problem.
 We just need to adapt our data and get it into a binary form.
 This is done by one-hot encoding.

 1) The first step consist in building the one-hot encoding matrix.
 This is necessary since the algorithm can't classify the labels directly.
 That's why we attribute a binary vector for each x-variable.
-(Which gives us a matrix for all $ \mathbf{X} $).
+(Which gives us a matrix for all $ \boldsymbol{X} $).

 If the first feature is a $ 8 $ we build a vector with the eight index as a $ 1 $ and the rest as $ 0 $ and so on.